timohaubner/integrating-llms-into-xr/README.md

 analyzes a systematic selection of 36 studies published since 2023 in ACM and IEEE venues.
-These works are categorized into three thematic clusters: LLMs for Generative Content Creation and Manipulation, Embodied LLM Agents, and LLMpowered Assistive Systems.
+These works are categorized into three thematic clusters: LLMs for Generative Content Creation and Manipulation, Embodied LLM Agents, and LLM powered Assistive Systems.
 Within each cluster, key approaches, technologies, and results are examined and compared.
 Building on this analysis, the review identifies cross-cutting challenges